sidsvash26/temporal_nli/README.md

 # Train from Scratch or Evaluate best models
 To train on our models from scratch or to use our best models, follow instructions [here](https://github.com/sidsvash26/temporal_nli/tree/main/src/recasting).
 Our roberta models can be downloaded [here](https://www.dropbox.com/s/f5tt2vpbfklr91u/roberta-large-temporal-nli.tar.gz?dl=0)

+# Updates from the first published version:
+We made the following updates to our recasted data from the first published version:
+1. To get the verb inflections, we use [English Unimorph](https://github.com/unimorph/eng).
+If any inflection is not found in Unimorph, we back-off to [LemmInflect](https://pypi.org/project/lemminflect/)
+2. We added copular predicates from TempEval3, TimeBank-Dense, and RED corpus to our recasted data.
+We parse each corpus through [Stanza](https://stanfordnlp.github.io/stanza/) to get the dependency trees of sentences in the corpus and then generate hypothesis for the NLI pair using rules described in the paper.